globaltrashchic/Summative-Presentation/README.md

 ## Eye Bombing

-**This was a project for us to photographs faces in unusual places.
-Having different ways of seeing and looking before creating.
-One thing I have learned from this project is the ability to look at what surrounds you and see the possibilities for how things can be framed
-At the very least, they can transform the ugliest and most soulless places into things of beauty and humor.**
+**Eye Bombing was our lesson's first group project.
+This was a task for us to take photographs of faces in unusual places.
+Having different ways of seeing and looking before creating in design.
+One thing I have learned from this project is the ability to look at what surrounds you and see the possibilities for how things can be framed.
+At the very least, they can transform the ugliest and most soulless places into things of beauty and humor.
+I decided to take a stroll to Portobello Market on my weekend to get some of the shots that I need.**

 ### Man Made Lamp which I founnd in a shop at the Portobello market.